linroger/FinanceCompendium/II. Economics/International/International Economics/Part 8 - Applications and Policy Issues/Chapter 22 - Topics in International Macroeconomics.md

 rate  $ q = EP^{*} / P $  does not equal 1 for all countries, and PPP does not hold, even in the long run.
 The remainder of this section explores this pattern using economic theory and considers what effect the lack of PPP has on the exchange rate models and predictions we developed earlier in the book.

-# Nontraded Goods and the Balassa-samuelson Model
+## Nontraded Goods and the Balassa-Samuelson Model

 Trade costs have major implications for international macroeconomics.
 In fact, by expanding our analysis from one good that is traded to two goods—one traded and one not traded—we can explain price level differences and deviations from PPP.